mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 4

 This is the size of ginger after grating.
-I stopped grating after I approached a size where I was at the risk of grating my fingers :D
+I stopped grating after I was at the risk of grating my fingers :D

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s4.jpg)